AirHelp/treasury/README.md

 # treasury

 Treasury is a very simple and easy to use tool for managing secrets.
-It uses AWS Key Management Service (KMS) for encrypting and decrypting secret values and master-key storage, and S3 for encrypted secrets storage.
+It uses Amazon S3 service to store secrets.
+The secrets are encrypt before saving it on disks in its data centers and decrypt it when we read the secret.
+Treasury uses Server-Side Encryption.

 ## Architecture